andela-madegbola/chomp/README.md

 ## Limitations
 1. Users are not able to sign up with Open ID.
-2. Profile management by users is not available yet.
-3. Registered users cannot set shortened URL to be inactive or delete URL altogether.
-4. Can't verify validity of users' urls.
+2. Can't verify validity of users' urls.

 ## Contributing